AgentMC/Sao19/Translate/En/Part2.md

 "Em......
 What!?
 A sphere!?"

 She couldn’t help screaming.
 Suddenly, she felt unwillingly feared and unconsciously stomped on both feet.
-Next to her Tsukigaki snorted “**fururu**” as if laughing at stupid Kirito.
+Next to her Tsukigake snorted “**fururu**” as if laughing at stupid Kirito.

 Kirito then spent five minutes and taught her about the global spherical structure — the planet, — as he named it.
 Of course, it was not so easy to accept, but there was something that could help.